Disciplinary Regulations

 Disciplinary Dismissal

-It is the desire of Mid-America to be responsive to the needs of the student in all areas of his or her life.
+The desire of Mid-America is to be responsive to the needs of the student in all areas of his or her life.
 Policies and procedures, therefore, in both academic and financial areas as well as personal, moral/ethical, and spiritual development have been established.
-These policies and procedures are intended to cover most circumstances that may arise; but it is recognized that on occasion there are situations that warrant special, individual consideration.
+These policies and procedures are intended to cover most circumstances that may arise; but we recognize that on occasion there are situations that warrant special, individual consideration.

 Suspension